SSAGESLabs/hoomd-dlext/README.md

 # HOOMD-dlext

-Provide access to [HOOMD-blue](https://hoomd-blue.readthedocs.io/en/v2.9.7/) simulation data on CPU or GPU to python via [DLPack](https://github.com/dmlc/dlpack)
+Provides access to [HOOMD-blue](https://hoomd-blue.readthedocs.io/en/v2.9.7/) simulation data on CPU or GPU via [DLPack](https://github.com/dmlc/dlpack)
 This project is primarily designed to enable access to HOOMD-blue for the [PySAGES](https://pysages.readthedocs.io/en/latest/) project.
 At the moment, we only support HOOMD-blue version 2.
 Support HOOMD-blue version 3 is planned and will be released later.